RayNjoroge/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task - 19 Replace all characters A and c from input to Z and e respectively.
 Task - 20 Without C, you would live in hiago
 Task - 21 Write a script that reverse its input.
+Task - 22 Script that displays all users and their home directories, sorted by users.